Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 If you live or travel where temperatures often drop below zero make sure your whistle is non-metallic.
 Another useful addition to your dog-tags.

-Cordage: Cordage can be put to many uses, but how much for EDC?
 About two metres/a fathom/an armspan of paracord is probably a good start.
-Or you can carry a spare pair of long bootlaces.
+Carry two such pieces orr you can carry a spare pair of long bootlaces.
+I like to carry a few additional cords of different diameters and materials.

 Buying a hank or roll of paracord is probably prudent.
 You will need it for some of the other items.